planetfederal/workshops/tutorials/lidarkml/src/index.rst

 .. image:: ./img/patches_colored.jpg

 Now the (small) variation in the patch elevation can be seen.
-In fact, the variation is so small over the tile that larger commercial buildings actually stand out from the ground they are sitting on.
+In fact, the variation is so small over the file extent that larger commercial buildings actually stand out from the ground they are sitting on.

 Putting Buildings on the Map